Nettleden with Potten End Parish Council

 Planning

-At its meeting on Thursday the Council will consider the following applications:
+At the meeting on Thursday the Council will consider:

 Open Spaces